Cockatrice/Magic-Spoiler/README.md

 XML files (Cockatrice formatted) and application-ready json files (mtgjson formatted) with information about spoiled cards from upcoming sets.

 ## Output [![Build Status](https://travis-ci.org/Cockatrice/Magic-Spoiler.svg?branch=master)](https://travis-ci.org/Cockatrice/Magic-Spoiler) ##
 Just looking for XML or JSON files?
-They are in our [`files` branch](https://github.com/Cockatrice/Magic-Spoiler/tree/files)!
-(A history of changes can be found [here](https://github.com/Cockatrice/Magic-Spoiler/commits/files))
+[They are in our `files` branch!](https://github.com/Cockatrice/Magic-Spoiler/tree/files)

-When run by Travis, the script automatically updates the files and uploads new versions there.<br>
+When run by Travis, the script automatically updates the files and uploads new versions there. ([History of changes](https://github.com/Cockatrice/Magic-Spoiler/commits/files))<br>
 Travis CI is run daily on a cron job basis.

 ## Errors ##